Iocalhorst/elite_neopixel_matrix_suite/README.md

 b) Implement all the fun stuff and pretty things.
 My inner child does not negotiate.

 c) Do it "properly".
 I know how not to do things.
-Knowing better does very little when its about doing so.
-Im leaking my wifi in defines.h....  just sayin.
+Knowing better does very little when its about doing so. my wifi creds are in defines.h. fwiw

 Its at a very early stage.
 And I'm learning this stuff as i go. please take that into account.